albertoivo/albertoivo.github.io/_posts/english/2019-03-20-mastering-console.md

 title: Mastering console
 category: Dev
 tags: [javascript]
+keywords:
+  - javascript
 ---

 `console.xxx` is a great way to debug the code.
-I know that one can use a debug tool, but I prefer console.
+I know that we could use a debug tool, but I prefer console.
 So let's see some useful hint about it.

 ```javascript